redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|lifecycle-pod-recreation
 Description|Tests that a workload is configured to support High Availability.
-First, this test cordons and drains a Node that hosts the worload Pod.
+First, this test cordons and drains a Node that hosts the workload Pod.
 Next, the test ensures that OpenShift can re-instantiate the Pod on another Node, and that the actual replica count matches the desired replica count.
 Suggested Remediation|Ensure that the workloads Pods utilize a configuration that supports High Availability.
 Additionally, ensure that there are available Nodes in the OpenShift cluster that can be utilized in the event that a host Node fails.
 Best Practice Reference|https://test-network-function.github.io/cnf-best-practices-guide/#cnf-best-practices-upgrade-expectations
 Exception Process|No exceptions - workloads should be able to be restarted/recreated.